luk3yx/minetest-flow/README.md

 work just as well since spacers are implemented hackily and won't account for some special cases.

-You can replicate the above example without spacers, however it doesn't look as
+You can replicate the above example without spacers, however the code doesn't look as clean:
-clean:

 ```lua
 gui.HBox{